apache/singa/doc/en/develop/how-to-release.rst

 Vote Check
 ----------

-All PPMC members and committers should check these before vote +1 :
+All PMC members and committers should check these before vote +1 :

 Call for a vote in Apache IPMC